artmetla/DejaView/docs/data-sources/atrace.md

   [`libcutils/trace.h`][libcutils].

-This API has been available since Android 4.3 (API level 18) and predates Perfetto.
-All these annotations, which internally are all routed through the internal libcutils API, are and will continue to be supported by Perfetto.
+This API has been available since Android 4.3 (API level 18) and predates DejaView.
+All these annotations, which internally are all routed through the internal libcutils API, are and will continue to be supported by DejaView.

 There are two types of atrace events: System and App events.